alexandre-mazel/protolab/README.md

 # protolab

-Tools proudly used in our proud team
+Desktop Tools proudly used in our proud team.

 Including:

-python class to access:
+python class to use:
 -webcam

 Reminder:

-to use your personnal id: in your repo
+to use your personnal id, in your repo enter:

 git config user.email youremail@domain.com